Shashikala Kakodkar: Early life and background

 Shashikala Kakodkar was born on 7 January 1935 at Pernem, Goa, Portuguese India, to Dayanand and Sunandabai Bandodkar as their eldest child.
 Her younger siblings were Usha Vengurlekar, Kranti Rao, Jyoti Bandekar and Siddharth Bandodkar.

-Kakodkar completed her elementary education from the Mushtifund School and completed her matriculation from the People's High School in Panaji.
+Kakodkar completed her elementary education from the Mushtifund Saunstha and completed her matriculation from the People's High School in Nova Goa (now Panjim).
 At age eleven, she participated in Goa's liberation movement by shouting patriotic slogans, and was beaten by Portuguese police officers for doing so.
 She graduated from Karnatak University, Dharwad, with a Bachelor of Arts degree, where she studied anthropology, sociology and history.
-She completed her postgraduate M.A. degree from Mumbai's Elphinstone College.
+She completed her postgraduate M.A. degree from Bombay's Elphinstone College.

 In 1963, the first democratically held elections to the Legislative Assembly of Goa, Daman and Diu led to her father Dayanand Bandodkar's election as the first chief minister.
 That year, she married Gurudatt Kakodkar, and was appointed as the general manager of the Bandodkar Group of Companies in 1968.
 She was also a member of the Youth Red Cross Society, All India Women's Conference and the Central Social Welfare Board.
 She built her power base around the Government Primary Teachers' Association.

 Entry into politics

-Shashikala Kakodkar was engaged in social work ever since her return from Mumbai after obtaining her postgraduate education.
+Kakodkar was engaged in social work ever since her return from Bombay after obtaining her postgraduate education.
 She contested the 1967 Goa, Daman & Diu Legislative Assembly election from the Ponda constituency as a candidate of the Maharashtrawadi Gomantak Party and won by a huge majority, making her the second woman member of the Goa, Daman & Diu Legislative Assembly.
 In the 1972 Goa, Daman & Diu Legislative Assembly election, Kakodkar successfully contested as a Maharashtrawadi Gomantak Party candidate from the Bicholim constituency.